AI Research x Governance

 Testing the limits of AI.

-Listen to my recent interview with Sarah Senk (Cal Poly) and Taiyo Inoue (Cal State) at the California Learning Lab where we discuss the limits of AI translation, what AI safety practices like red-teaming reveal about model guardrails, and why human oversight remains essential.
+Listen to Madison’s recent interview with Sarah Senk (Cal Poly) and Taiyo Inoue (Cal State) at the California Learning Lab where we discuss the limits of AI translation, what AI safety practices like red-teaming reveal about model guardrails, and why human oversight remains essential.

 About